naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Happy: Clara is so coooool.
 She would be my main any day!

 Arrietty: It seems I have **3** art drawn this year.
 You've already seen the costume swap one though.
-So the one shown now is the 2nd art I've received!
+So the one to be shown right now is the 2nd art I've received!

 %(Art by VAdaPEGA)

 Clara: Oh!
 This was done in XP MSPaint according to the commentary!

 Selena: This was done in an hour and 25 minutes too!
+Impressive!

 Arrietty: And on top of that, the art looks really fantastic!
+I'm really happy!

 Nadine Glad: It's Arrietty the Variety of the Arrietty series...